 Thus, you will get the filtered rows and count for the visible ones.

-Read More: How Excel Count Rows with Value (8 Ways)
+Read More: How to Use Excel to Count Rows with Value

 3. Applying VBA Code